Saint Matthew's Episcopal Day School: Background

-The day school experienced a child sexual abuse crisis when one of its pre-school teachers created hundreds of pornographic images and videos of day school students.
+In 2017, the day school experienced a child sexual abuse crisis when one of its pre-school teachers, Anthony Rocco Satriano, created hundreds of pornographic images and videos of day school students.
 The teacher targeted as many as 20 five to eight year old students.
 The illegal pictures and videos were taken during school hours in the pre-school and in the school's after-care program.
 The teacher acknowledged using the pictures for sexual gratification as part of a bondage fetish.
 The teacher pled guilty (no contest) to 5 felony charges and was sentenced to 6 years in prison.
 The case resulted in a number of claims and lawsuits filed against the day school, Head of School Julie Galles and St. Matthew's Episcopal Church and resulted in a great deal of negative publicity for the school.

 The California Department of Social Services also found that the day school committed licensing violations as a result of the incidents.